pretix/pretix/doc/plugins/presale-saml.rst

 .. note:: If you are a customer of our hosted `pretix.eu`_ offering, you can
           skip this section.

-The plugin is installed as any other plugin in the pretix eco-system.
+The plugin is installed as any other plugin in the pretix ecosystem.
 As a pretix system administrator, please follow the instructions in the the :ref:`Administrator documentation <admindocs>`.